How to Find Campsites

 Kristina hanging out at our semi-developed campsite near Red Feather Lakes, Colorado.
 Image by Off Path Travels.

-Use the combination of Google Maps (with satellite and topo) and MVUM’s to decide on precise locations for campsites.
+Use this combination of satellite, topographic, and MVUM maps to decide on precise locations for campsites.
 Some people will just wing this part and start driving in an area they know they can camp, until they find something nice.
-But spending a little time studying the map beforehand puts you in a better position to find the best campsites.
+Studying the map can give you a better chance at finding the best campsites.

 (1) Strava Heat Map